The History of Mental Illness

 The history of mental illness goes back as far as written records and perhaps took its first major leap forward in 400 B.C. when Greek physician, Hippocrates, began to treat mental illness as physiological diseases rather than evidence of demonic possession or displeasure from the gods as they had previously been believed to be.
 Asylums for the mentally ill were established as early as the 8th century by Muslim Arabs.

-Since then mental illness history has taken many turns and, in the United States, has been a journey from institutionalization of people with mental illness to moving the mentally ill into the community (modern day Housing for the Mentally Ill: Where to Find It).
+Since then mental illness history has taken many turns and, in the United States, has been a journey from the institutionalization of people with mental illness to moving the mentally ill into the community (modern-day Housing for the Mentally Ill: Where to Find It).

 The Early History of Mental Illness